COVID 19: Courts will hear applications for breach of maintenance or access: What You Need to Know

-Guidelines on access
+Guidelines on Access

-3. It is important that common sense prevails in relation to access, in the current climate.
+If there is no court order in place and an arrangement has been working between parents, this should continue, save in exceptional circumstances.
+It is important that common sense prevails in relation to access, in the current climate.
 The best outcome for children is for parents to contact each other to set out their concerns and suggest ideas for practical solutions that can be put in place.
 The health concerns of parents, their children and the extended family need to be considered when sorting out arrangements.

-4. Even if there is a Court Order in place, parents can come to their own arrangements for additional or alternative remote contact, such as telephone, Skype, Facetime or WhatsApp, to allow children to have extensive contact with the other parent.
+Even if there is a court order in place, parents can come to their own arrangements for additional or alternative remote contact, such as telephone, Skype, Facetime or WhatsApp, to allow children to have extensive contact with the other parent.
 Parents should make a note of this temporary agreement by text or email.
 These current restrictions mean that the detail of every access order may not be fully implementable, but the responsibility and expectation of parents is to make every effort to allow children to continue to have access to the other parent in a safe, alternative way.

-6. Access with parents working in frontline services should continue as normal, except in exceptional circumstances.
+Access with parents working in frontline services should continue as normal, except in exceptional circumstances.
 These parents will, of course, have received advice from their places of work in relation to contact with their families.
 This advice should be shared with the other parent and respected by all.

-8. Parents should both engage in social distancing, abide by the rules concerning non-interaction with third parties, and the stay at home direction, and be able to give clear assurances in this regard.
+Parents should both engage in social distancing, abide by the rules concerning non-interaction with third parties, and the stay at home direction, and be able to give clear assurances in this regard.
+If parents are unable to agree access during this time, they should engage in mediation to resolve difficulties.
+If mediation is unavailable or unsuccessful, the assistance of solicitors may help in achieving a temporary agreement.

 Get in touch